Latin startups continue to gain momentum on Y Combinator

 MORE IN THIS SECTION

-Y Combinator is a company that provides initial funding for startups, emphasizing the seed round, which is the earliest and highest risk stage, so it takes care of paying its expenses while it starts operating.
+Y Combinator is a company that provides initial funding for startups, emphasizing the seed round, which is the earliest and highest risk stage.
+It takes care of paying a startup's expenses while it begins operation.

-Precisely, Y Combinator has begun to look closely at the technological landscape in Latin America, where several startups have already gained important recognition.
-This has led them to be part of its select list, which includes the most valuable companies supported by this accelerator, headquartered in Silicon Valley, since its inception.
+Y Combinator has also begun to look closely at the technological landscape in Latin America, where several startups have already gained important recognition.
+This has led them to be part of its select list, which includes the most valuable companies supported by Y Combinator, headquartered in the Silicon Valley.

 Colombian Entrepreneurs

-In this year's list, among different companies in the region, there are three Colombian origin firms.
-Rappi, the platform for home deliveries and recently for financial services; Frubana, a company that supplies restaurants; and Platzi, the largest technology school in Latin America.
-All of them have valuations over $150 million and are projected as an excellent option to continue increasing their presence in different countries.
+On this year's list, among different companies in the region, there are three of Colombian origin.
+Rappi, a platform for home deliveries and recently for financial services; Frubana, a company that supplies restaurants; and Platzi, the largest technology school in Latin America.
+All have valuations over $150 million and are projected to continue increasing their presence in different countries.

 “We found that when we finance successful companies, like Brex and Rappi, there is a flywheel effect where they inspire locals to launch a startup, and we are seeing this in Latin America.
 We also believe that the distance due to the pandemic contributed.
 Founders who may not have been able to temporarily move to Mountain View for three months (something we previously needed) now apply to Y Combinator,” Stephanie Simon, director of admissions for the accelerator firm, told Forbes.

 Out of the total companies that debuted this year on the list, 28% are startups located outside the United States.
-Likewise, the greatest growth occurred in Latin America, a region that contributed with seven new companies (to add ten), two more than Africa.
+The greatest growth occurred in Latin America, a region that contributed seven new companies, two more than Africa.

-The surprise of the list was in charge of the Venezuelan firm Yummy, which managed to make the cut for the select group, which was also joined by three Mexican and two Chilean companies.
+The surprise of the list was the Venezuelan company Yummy, which managed to make the cut for the select group, and was joined by three Mexican and two Chilean companies.

 It is important to note that this valuation is not the only way to measure a company’s worth, but the metric used is the most common to compare startups.